michaeladeboye/security-writeups/bandit/levels-11-20.md

 **Goal:** Get the private SSH key and use it to log in to the next level

 **What I tried first:**
-- I first attempted to use `scp` on the bandit14 file which did not work because I was in Bandit and you cannot ssh from inside the level and I was supposed to copy the private key.
+- I first attempted to use `scp` on the bandit14 file which did not work because I was in Bandit and you cannot ssh from inside the level and I was supposed to copy the private key

 **What worked:**
 - I logged out of the level and copied the `sshkey.private` file using `scp`